CKUT-FM

-CKUT-FM is the official campus community radio station of McGill University.
-It can be heard at 90.3 FM in Montreal.
+CKUT-FM is a non-profit, member-owned and -operated campus and community radio station that broadcasts from McGill University in Montreal, Quebec, Canada.
+It can be heard at 90.3 FM in Montreal and online at its website, 24 hours a day, 365 days a year.

 CKUT's FM signal, broadcast from a tower on the top of Mount Royal, reaches as far as the Eastern Townships and upstate New York.
-CKUT is consistently voted as the Best Radio Station in The Montreal Mirror's, "Cult Montreal" Best of Montreal Readers Poll.